-CRi is dedicated to providing personalized resources to people with mental health needs or developmental disabilities.
+CRi is dedicated to providing personalized resources to people with mental health needs and/or developmental disabilities.

 Dedicated to providing caring resources needed to live their best lives, CRi believes people can make choices on their own & live independent, full, & meaningful lives.
 Since 1975, CRi has been relentlessly focused on what’s possible.
 By investing the respect, time & effort, CRi finds positive ways to meet the needs of the people in local communities.